Toloka/docs/en/toloka-kit/recipes/ban-tolokers.md

 # Ban Tolokers

-_Restrict the access to the tasks for Tolokers._
+_Restrict the access to tasks for Tolokers._

 ## Steps to follow